NWCalvank/react-python-starter/README.md

 ## Installation and Usage

 This file describes how to run the project and develop against it.

-NOTE: The instructions below haven't been tested on windows.
-If you are using windows it is recommended to use WSL (Windows Subsytem for Linux).
+**NOTE:** The instructions below haven't been tested on Windows.
+If you are using Windows, it is recommended to use WSL (Windows Subsytem for Linux).

 ### Starting a New Project

-This repo uses [git
+This repo uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 If you will be using this repo as a starting-point for a new project, it is recommended that you use the following command to setup the repo once you have cloned it.

 This will:
 - Install the client submodule